-- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Turn on the interior lights, which remain on as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Unlock the doors automatically.
+- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the hazard light button is pressed.
+The hazard lights can be deactivated by pressing the hazard light button. - Turn on the interior lights, which remain on as long as the battery has power. - Unlock the power door locks.

-System Reset Procedure
+Enhanced Accident Response System Reset Procedure

-In order to reset the Enhanced Accident Response System functions after an event, the ignition must be changed 2 from ignition START or ON/RUN to ignition OFF.
+In order to reset the Enhanced Accident Response System 2 functions after an event, the ignition must be changed from the START or ON/RUN position to the OFF position.
+Carefully check the vehicle for fuel leaks in the engine compartment and on the ground near the engine compartment and fuel tank before resetting the system and starting the engine.

-Air Bag Warning Light 🎗
+Air Bag Warning Light